PM inaugurates Port Qasim LNG terminal

 He said no terminal in the world had been completed in

-the shortest time with full re-gasifying facility.
+the shortest time with full re-gasification facility.

 The prime minister said the terminal has so far handled